idc-dsi/DiaCorpus/README.md

 Get clearance for website design and add content.

 ## Task 3
-We need to add content.
+We need to add images, branding, favicons.

 ## Task 4
-We need to add images, branding, favicons.
+Get a custom domain, and move the website there.
+Remove information related to the original template used here, (docsy)[https://github.com/vsoch/docsy-jekyll]